nicoursi/Vanets-ns3-fb/README.md

 ```

-## Getting Started
+## 2. Getting Started

-See the [Getting Started](docs/GETTING_STARTED.md) section for detailed setup and usage instructions.
+Start from the [Getting Started](docs/GETTING_STARTED.md) section for detailed setup and usage instructions.

-### Cluster Access Setup
+### 2.1.
+Cluster Access Setup

-See the [Cluster Access Setup](docs/CLUSTER_ACCESS_SETUP.md) section for detailed instructions.
+Some useful info about [Cluster Access Setup](docs/CLUSTER_ACCESS_SETUP.md).

-### Cluster Commands Cheat Sheet
+### 2.2.
+Cluster Commands Cheat Sheet

-If you are running simulations on the cluster or need quick references for Slurm and related commands, check the [Cluster Cheat Sheet](docs/CLUSTER_CHEAT_SHEET.md).
+Handy collection of frequently used commands: [Cluster Cheat Sheet](docs/CLUSTER_CHEAT_SHEET.md).

-## Working with simulation outputs
+## 3. Working with Simulation Outputs

 See the [Simulation Outputs](docs/SIMULATIONS_OUTPUTS.md) document for details on how to generate comparison graphs, network visualizations and general info on the simulation outputs.

-## Creating Maps
+## 4. Creating Maps and Jobs

-Generate mobility and polygon files for simulations.
-Generated files are placed in the `maps` folder.
-For detailed instructions see [Maps](docs/MAPS.md)
-****
+For instructions about generating mobility and polygon `xml` files or `.slurm` jobs for executing the NS-3 simulations, check [Creating Jobs and Maps](/docs/CREATING_MAPS_AND_JOBS.md).

-## NS-3 Modifications
+## 5. NS-3 Modifications

-To see the modifications applied the to NS-3 code refer to th dedicated NS-3 [README](https://github.com/nicoursi/ns-3) file from the NS-3 submodule.
+To see the modifications applied to the NS-3 code refer to th dedicated NS-3 [README](https://github.com/nicoursi/ns-3) file from the NS-3 submodule.

-## Key Features

-- **Submodule Management**: Clean separation between official NS-3 and custom modifications
-- **Docker Environment**: Consistent simulation environment across platforms (deprecated)
-- **Cluster Support**: Singularity container for HPC cluster deployment
-- **Automated Testing**: Scripts for running multiple simulation iterations locally
-- **Custom Protocols**: Implementation of VANET-specific protocols (ROFF, Fast Broadcast)

-## Contributing
+## 6. Contributing

 1. Always work on the appropriate branch in the NS-3 submodule
 2. Commit changes to NS-3 first, then update the main repository
-3. Test modifications using the Docker environment before pushing
+3. Test modifications before pushing
 4. Use the provided scripts for consistent simulation runs

-## Support

-For questions about NS-3 modifications or simulation setup, refer to the code documentation in the respective source files.